MicrosoftDocs/msteams-docs/msteams-platform/concepts/cloud-overview.md

 The following pointers helps you understand the basic outline to plan for a government cloud service and deploy Teams.

-* Determine the need of Government cloud for your organization and if it meets the eligibility requirements.
+* Determine the need of government cloud for your organization and if it meets the eligibility requirements.
 * Understand the capabilities available and disabled in the respective cloud tenant.
 * Review the admin and security settings for the respective cloud tenant.
 * Apply for the appropriate government cloud.